EVN Observation Planner

 It runs online!

-You can make use of the EVN Observation Planner just by going to the Heroku running server, without installing anything.
-Note that this is a temporary link, and soon it will be hosted in its final location inside the EVN website.
+You can make use of the EVN Observation Planner just by going to the online tool hosted at JIVE, without installing anything.

 It only requires the minimal information to be able to compute the results of the observation:

 - Select the observing band (at which frequency, or wavelength, do you want to observe?).